combustrrr/parking-lot-simulator/docs/README.md

 Welcome to the Parking Lot Simulator!
 This project, developed as a mini-project for term work, demonstrates memory allocation strategies (Best-Fit, First-Fit, Worst-Fit) commonly found in operating systems, applied to the practical scenario of parking lot allocation.

-The project consists of two main parts:
+The project consists of two main parts: the React + TypeScript Frontend and a Python Script.
+The frontend serves as an interactive web application where users can define parking space and vehicle sizes, select from different memory allocation strategies, and visualize the simulation's outcome.
+The standalone Python script (`python/memory_allocation.py`) implements the same strategies and acts as a reference, as well as fulfilling specific term work experiment requirements.

-1.  **React + TypeScript Frontend:** An interactive web application where users can define parking space sizes and vehicle sizes, choose an allocation algorithm, and visualize the simulation results.
+**Frontend:** An interactive web application where users can define parking space sizes and vehicle sizes, choose an allocation algorithm, and visualize the simulation results.

-2.  **Python Script:** A standalone script (`python/memory_allocation.py`) that implements the same memory allocation algorithms, serving as a reference and fulfilling specific term work experiment requirements.
+**Python Script:** A standalone script (`python/memory_allocation.py`) that implements the same memory allocation algorithms, serving as a reference and fulfilling specific term work experiment requirements.

-This simulator provides a user-friendly way to understand and compare different resource allocation strategies.

 ## ✨ Features